|

 spin wrote:

+Do you know?
+Does it matter?
 It matters if it's a unique characteristic of Hebrew religion.
 If they developed these things where their henotheistic neighbors or their Persian mentors did not, then it suggests the Hebrews had monotheistic tendencies from beforehand.
 Akhenaten himself tolerated no images of Aten save for the solar disc.

 You're hell-bent in making the Jewish religion somehow very different but at the same time influenced by monotheism ultimately derived from the Aten.
 The Jews were still Henotheistic, whether you want to admit it or not.
 They still had other gods.
 There is no reason to contemplate wild speculations about Akhenaten.
 It involves accepting status quo notions of datings when those providing the datings you don't believe in many other cases.
 Do you think that's reasonable?

-'11-12-01, 19:46
+'11-12-01, 19:46 Destroyer

 Re: Akhenaten

-The Jews were still Henotheistic, whether you want to admit it or not.
+spin wrote: The Jews were still Henotheistic, whether you want to admit it or not.
 They still had other gods.
 There is no reason to contemplate wild speculations about Akhenaten.
+Yes.
+But the whole point, and claim, is that the Jews were being disobedient and unfaithful to their covenant whislt still adhering to these other gods.

-'11-12-01, 20:30
+'11-12-01, 20:30 Oldskeptic

 Re: Akhenaten